merland/seedpicker/guide/GUIDE.md

   printout is recommended)
 * A single 6-sided die. 🎲

-There are two ways of generating the 23 words.
+There are two ways of generating the seed phrase.
 One that uses a a lookup table and one that uses a webpage.
 If you opt for the Lookup Table-version you'll also need: